 The commander of a federal company in East

 the county seat, and ordered the county’s records delivered to his

-county records remained there until 1870 when civilian rule was
+The county records remained there until 1870 when civilian rule was

 reestablished in the county and the records were returned to Tarrant.
-But Tarrant’s victory

 sold at auction.

 many county residents objected, particularly those living in the north

 side of the county.
 They claimed Sulphur Springs was not the

 of Hopkins County.